clouducate/awsvpcb/README.md

 VPNDefinition-ClientCIDR (required for "vpn" option): Defines the range of IPs to use for the VPN setup.

-ServerPrivateKey (required if Linux EC2 instances are used in assignments): Defines the private key file (included in the secfiles directory) to use for the Linux servers.
+ServerPrivateKey (required): Defines the private key file (included in the secfiles directory) to use for the servers.
 #
 #
 #